 The sunk cost fallacy, number eight.
 We believe that we make rational decisions most of the time.
 In fact, we’re often only rationalizing them afterward.
 So, one mind shake is the sum-cost fallacy.
 Here our loss aversion, “Gee, we already invested so much.
 We’re almost there.
 Just let’s push for the last 5%,” overrides the rational decision.
 For example, to cut losses.

-I do not know whether you are also tuning into the soap opera called Berlin's new airport from time to time?
+I do not know whether you are also tuning into the soap opera called Berlin’s new airport from time to time?
 Okay, being a Berliner, this is something personal.
-However, it's a good example of this sunk cost fallacy.
+However, it’s a good example of this sunk cost fallacy.
 I mean, they started planning that thing from 1991 on.
 They started construction in 2006, and 2011 was the supposed grand opening.
-Did not work to massive violations of safety standards, and we still don't have a clue when the airport is going to open.
+Did not work to massive violations of safety standards, and we still don’t have a clue when the airport is going to open.
 Probably in 2020.
 No one knows.
-It's not just about the ballooning costs, but no one has answered the question why we're not taking a different approach: you know, cut losses, tear this thing down and rebuild it.
+It’s not just about the ballooning costs, but no one has answered the question of why we’re not taking a different approach: you know, cut losses, tear this thing down and rebuild it.
 It could be faster and less expensive.

 At this point, I’d like to point to two really good books that you should read.
 It’s one, Daniel Kahneman’s Thinking Fast and Slow, and Dan Ariely’s Predictably Irrational.
 I will link to them in the show notes.